Bizarre History of Salm

 So, the people agreed, raised their hands, and took the oath of obedience and loyalty to the counts.

 The monks and abbots of Senones regarded the coup as null and void and took their case to the Holy Roman Emperor, Maximilian II.
-Unfortunately for the abbey, the emperor found in favor of the counts.
-The Catholic rule of Salm became a shared rule where Protestants and Catholics could live together in relative peace.
-This unusual situation kept Salm out of the Wars of Religion, which raged all around them.
+Unfortunately for the abbey, the emperor found for the counts.
+The Catholic rule of Salm became a shared rule where Protestants and Catholics could live together peacefully.
+This unusual situation kept Salm out of the Wars of Religion, which raged around them.

 Bizarre History of Salm – Marriage to Lorraine

-In 1597, the counts secured an alliance with Lorraine by the marriage of Chrestienne de Salm, the only daughter and heiress of Count Paul to François de Vaudémont, son of Duke Charles II.
-The terms of the betrothal contract, however, is what created the title, the bizarre history of Salm.
+In 1597, the Counts secured an alliance with Lorraine by marrying Chrestienne de Salm, the only daughter and heiress of Count Paul to François de Vaudémont, son of Duke Charles II.
+However, the terms of the betrothal contract created the title, the bizarre history of Salm.

 The dowry called for half of Salm to be annexed to Lorraine, along with the incredible amount of 100,000 crowns.
 No matter where they drew the dividing line economic assets could not be divided equally.
 Consequently, a sharing plan never seen before or since divided each village in half giving Lorraine and Salm the same numbers of inhabitants and income.